lakejs/lake-docs/reference/fragment.md

 # {{ $frontmatter.title }}

 The `Fragment` interface represents a minimal document object that has no parent.
-It contains the native [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), designed for more efficient manipulation.
+It is designed for more efficient manipulation.

 Example: